86challenge/rules/template.typ

 ]

 #let oe_tire_disclaimer = aside[
-  \* OE tires are only allowed for a competitor’s first 2 events and do not count toward Tire Points.
+  \* OE tires are only allowed for a competitor’s first 2 #highlight[86 Challenge] events and are ineligible for Tire Points.
 ]

 #let boxed(body) = rect(